 The following diagnostic information will assist you in identifying minor electrical, fuel, and mechanical problems.
 Some of the items listed require technical training and tools.
 Additional assistance is available in the outboard engine manufacturer's owner's manual.
 Also, you can contact your closest Regal dealer or marine professional for more information.
-Sometimes a problem can be solved by performing a logical sequence of elimination and/or root cause techniques.
+Most defects can be found by doing a logical sequence of elimination.